Had quite the busy day in the kitchen.

 To roast the red peppers: Place the whole peppers directly over an open flame (on a gas range), turning every few minutes with metal tongs, until charred on all sides.
 Alternatively, you could roast the peppers in the oven or on a bbq.
 Place the peppers in a paper bag for 10-15 minutes (to help loosen the skins).
 With a chef’s knife, scrape the charred skin (don’t worry if a few charred bits stick).
 Remove the seeds.
 Roughly chop the peppers.

 To roast the eggplant: Place the whole eggplant directly over an open flame (on a gas range), turning every few minutes, until charred and very tender on all sides.
 This will take about 10 minutes.
 Remove from the heat and set aside.
 When cool enough to handle, slice the eggplant in half and scoop out the flesh, discarding the skin.

 Puree the serrano chiles in a food processor.
 Then add the roasted bell peppers and eggplant.
 Continue processing until smooth.
 Combine the puree and tomatoes in a large pot and bring to a simmer over medium heat, stirring often, until thickened slightly, about 10 minutes.

 Add 2 tablespoons of olive oil.
 Simmer, stirring from time to time, until the sauce thickens and cooks down, about 90 minutes (if the sauce gets too thick, add a little bit of water from time to time).

-Add the remaining 2 tablespoons olive oil, the minced garlic, parsley, and season with salt (and a pinch of hot smoked paprika if you like).
+Add the remaining 2 tablespoons olive oil, the minced garlic, parsley, and season with salt and a pinch of hot smoked paprika.
 Continue to cook, stirring, until the liquid has cooked off, about 15 minutes.

 Let cool slightly and spoon into a glass jar.
 Let cool, tightly cover, and store in the refrigerator.